 Do the Digit Insurance

-In this world of excessive work pressure, physical activities have become mandatory to maintain fitness and health.
+Physical activities have become mandatory to maintain fitness and health in this world of excessive work pressure.
 However, working for long hours without activities can cause spinal and back pain.
 Baddha Konasana is a yoga pose that helps to improve your posture, thereby eliminating such issues.

-Baddha Konasana, or Bound Angle Pose, can be the perfect yoga asana for opening the hips and stretching the inner thigh muscles.
-It is a Sanskrit term where "baddha” means bound, “kona” is angle and “asana” means pose.
-This pose helps to target various angles and body parts to enhance your physical strength and endurance.
+Baddha Konasana, or Bound Angle Pose, is the perfect yoga asana for opening the hips and stretching the inner thigh muscles.
+It is a Sanskrit term where "baddha” means bound, “kona” is angle, and “asana” means pose.
+This pose helps target various angles and body parts to enhance physical strength and endurance.

 This pose is also known as the Butterfly pose.
 It resembles a butterfly since your feet are tucked close to your groin with clasped hands.
 It is also known as the Cobbler's pose since it resembles a cobbler at work.
 While practising Baddha Konasana, your back and core muscles keep working, improving their strength.

-As this yoga position targets specific angles, there can be multiple health benefits of Baddha Konasana.
+As this yoga position targets specific angles, Baddha Konasana can have multiple health benefits.
 Knowing about these will motivate you to perform it.
 Here are the common advantages you will find with Baddha Konasana.

 Pain and tension in the hip joints are common in the current times of excessive work pressure and sedentary living conditions.
 Baddha Konasana acts as an excellent hip opener.
 When you sit in this pose, your sitting bones on the floor contribute to opening the hips, which helps to make your posterior feel lighter.
 This way, your hips receive gentle massaging and blood circulation, releasing tension and relaxing muscles.